harrysof/Cemu-2.6-Remote-Toypad-Build/README.md

 ## How it works

 ```
-ToypadPicker  --TCP (127.0.0.1)-->  Cemu listener  -->  g_dimensionstoypad
+LegoToypad  --TCP (127.0.0.1)-->  Cemu listener  -->  g_dimensionstoypad
    (client)                           (server)          (existing Toypad API)
 ```

 - Cemu opens a TCP listener on `127.0.0.1` only, once the emulated Toypad is attached.
-- ToypadPicker scans a tag library, lets you pick a figure and slot with a controller, and sends it over the socket.
+- LegoToypad scans a tag library, lets you pick a figure and slot with a controller, and sends it over the socket.
 - Cemu decodes the message and calls the same `LoadFigure` / `RemoveFigure` / `MoveFigure` methods the GUI dialog already uses.

 No authentication, no encryption — it's loopback-only by design.